 LED bulkhead lights can also be used in homes as bathroom ceiling lights or in small utility rooms.
 They are available in countless variations including ones with built in microwave sensors that automatically detect movement but don’t have a sensor on show.
 The Forum Hale for example is available with or without a microwave sensor and in an emergency version.
 An emergency luminaire contains a battery pack, in the event of a power failure, it switches over to the batter pack and continues to illuminate for a minimum of 3 hours.

-At Downlights.co.uk we offer an extensive range of high quality wall lights from some of the UK’s leading manufacturers.
-If you can’t find what you’re looking for or have a bulk enquiry, please contact us for further assistance and we will be happy to provide you with a quotation.
-The Integral LED wall lights brochure can be viewed or downloaded below:
+At Downlights.co.uk we offer an extensive range of high quality wall lights from some of the leading uk manufacturers.
+If you can’t find what you’re looking for or have a bulk enquiry, please contact us for further assistance and we will be happy to provide you with a quotation or some recommendations.